Netflix/metaflow-docs/docs/scaling/remote-tasks/introduction.md

 You may also use `parallel_map` to parallelize simple operations that might be too cumbersome to implement as separate steps.

-Here is an extension of our previous example that implements a multi-core `sum()` by partitioning the matrix by row:
+Here is an extension of our previous example that implements a multicore `sum()` by partitioning the matrix by row:

 ```python
 from metaflow import FlowSpec, step, batch, parallel_map